Madhur1997/Stockscraper/README.md

+# Webscraper: Simple web scraping CLI tool.
+ Retrieve stock prices directly to your work environment.
-# Webscraper: Simple CLI tool to retrieve stock prices of stock prices for developers interested in stock market and find it tough to toggle over repeatedly.
+ For developers interested in stock market and find it tough to toggle over repeatedly.
- Retrieve prices directly to your work environment.